Eternal derby (North Macedonia): Results

 1 Vardar won 4–2 on penalties and won the one point.

-2 Match suspended after 45 minutes (score: 0–0) due to the crowd trouble.
+2 Match suspended at half-time (score: 0–0) due to the crowd trouble.
+Later the match was replayed on 1 April, but was another match suspended after 45 minutes (score: 0–1) because of attack on referee.
 Vardar were awarded a 0–3 win.

 3 Match suspended before the kick-off due to the crowd trouble when Čkembari burned seats, collapsed the protective fence and clashed with the police.
 Vardar were awarded a 0–3 win.

 4 The 2000–01 Macedonian Cup quarter-final tie was won by Pelister on away goals rule.

 5 Pelister was played in the Second League in that season.

 6 Vardar was played in the Second League in that season.

 7 Pelister won 3–2 on penalties.